 The hormonal system in men is different than in women.
 In women, an internal mechanism increases and decreases hormonal levels cyclically, by the ovulation process in the ovaries.
 That is, women’s hormonal levels are determined primarily by internal signals.
 But in men, there is no similar internal hormonal clock to increase hormone levels periodically, and the levels of sex hormones depend on external stimuli.
 A thorough review can be found in the excellent paper Sexual Modulation of Testosterone: Insights for Humans from Across Species, by Katherine Goldey & Sari van Andres (2015).
 Briefly, multiple studies with human subjects, show that social interaction with unfamiliar women, thoughts about women sexually, seeing women’s nudity including in movies, women’s odor and more, all elevate testosterone in men.
-As explained in the book Lovism, from a neurobiological point of view our human sexuality can be regarded as one system, comprising two parts which reside in two bodies, and communicate with one another much like two adjacent brain areas do – these two parts being the sexuality brain areas of the man on one end, and those of the woman on the other.
-Instead of physical neural branches, the sexual language of gestures and tokens is what connects the two parts of the system and enables their mutual activation.
+As explained in the book Lovism, from a neurobiological point of view our human sexuality can be regarded as one system comprised of two parts, which reside in two bodies and communicate with one another much like two adjacent brain areas do – these two parts being the sexuality brain areas of the man, and the sexuality brain areas of the woman.
+Instead of physical neural branches, the sexual language of gestures and tokens is what connects the two parts of the system, and enables their mutual activation.
 The dependency of testosterone levels on femininity-driven cues, is an example of this para-neural communication between the two parts of the unified biological system called human sexuality.
 The women that a man sees and the sexual thoughts that he has about them, the appearance of a woman’s body, voice, hair, odor and smile, are what elevates the levels of the sex hormone, testosterone.

 Conversely, isolation from feminine cues is expected to lower testosterone levels.
 One finding that can corroborate this is that during the isolation created by imprisonment, sexual violence between male prisoners is more than three times lower than among female prisoners.
 There may be of course various reasons for these lower levels of sexual violence in imprisoned men compared to imprisoned women, but one such probable reason is the decrease in testosterone levels due to the isolation from femininity, while hormonal levels in women are less dependent on external signals and hence isolation from such stimuli does not impact their sexual violence as much.